Agents build the network.

 Digital Twin Import

 Import your production network configurations to create an exact virtual replica.
-Test changes in a sandbox that mirrors your live environment.
+Test changes in a sandbox that mirrors your live environment — before they touch prod.

 Bring Your Own Images

-Upload your own vendor device images for specialized requirements.
-The AI configures them within your topologies just like built-in images.
+Upload your own vendor device images (BYOI) for commercial NOSes.
+The agent configures them within your topologies just like the built-in images.

 Multi-Vendor Native